alexandremathiasdonnat/Quantitative-Research-Projects/0-Stochastic Calculus/07-Asset_Models_With_Jumps/README.md

     - Side-by-side simulation of Merton and Kou jump–diffusion paths
     - Model comparison table across strikes and maturities

-### Purpose
+## Purpose

-A clean, practical environment to explore how jumps reshape option prices, fatten return tails, generate natural volatility smiles, and break perfect hedging.
+This chapter provides a clean and practical environment to understand how jumps reshape option prices, generate fat tails and natural volatility smiles, and fundamentally break perfect hedging, making the market incomplete.

-This project mirrors real sell-side workflows: PIDE pricing, smile generation, model comparison, and stochastic scenario simulation.

-## Why this Chapter Matters

-Jump–diffusion models solve the biggest weakness of Black–Scholes: **markets jump**.

-Earnings gaps, macro shocks, flash crashes, all introduce discontinuities that pure Brownian diffusions cannot represent.

-This chapter develops both:

-- **the theory** (Poisson processes, SDEs with jumps, martingale corrections, incomplete markets),
-- **and the application** (PIDE engines, numerical schemes, implied smiles, Monte Carlo simulation).

-It is a complete and industry-aligned introduction to modern models of market discontinuities.
+It bridges theory (Poisson processes, jump–diffusion SDEs, martingale drift corrections) with practice project (PIDE pricing, numerical schemes, implied-volatility smiles, and Monte Carlo jump simulations), delivering an industry-aligned introduction to realistic market discontinuities, the kind encountered daily in equity and FX derivatives desks.

 ---